 Guest Blog: How to ensure quality in cost and charges reporting for 2018 according to MiFID II

-By Jens Jørgen Holm Møller, independent expert in asset management and business strategy
+By Jens Jørgen Holm Møller, Experienced executive - international expert in asset management and business strategy

 New Year 2019 is approaching and for the first time investment firms shall provide annual ex-post information about all costs and charges to their clients according to MiFID II.
 The Fund Data Infrastructure FundConnect, has asked me to create a number of blogs in order to inspire distributors and asset managers to consider relevant issues related to the supply and demand for data for the end of year reporting.
 I hope that such discussions will support the ongoing standardization efforts and industry practices regarding exchange of data and thereby promote cost efficiency as well as high quality information to investors, while facilitating high levels of compliance on the part of the distributors.